sfavorite/datasciencecoursera/README.md

-# datasciencecoursera
+# Data Science Coursera John Hopkins
-Data Science - Coursera.
+Data Science - Coursera John Hopkins.
 This is my first repo on GitHub and was created for the first project.